genai-impact/ecologits/docs/tutorial/providers/anthropic.md

 # Anthropic

-This guide is focuses on the integration of :seedling: **EcoLogits** with the [Anthropic official python client :octicons-link-external-16:](https://github.com/anthropics/anthropic-sdk-python).
+This guide focuses on the integration of :seedling: **EcoLogits** with the [Anthropic official python client :octicons-link-external-16:](https://github.com/anthropics/anthropic-sdk-python).

 Official links: